TonyCicero/3D-Weather-Visualization-Prediction/README.md

-# WeatherAI
+# 3D Weather Visualization & Prediction
-AI Weather Research Project written in Python and Unity
+Weather Visulization Research Project written in Python and Unity

 Background: I original created this project to experiment with predicting weather using python.
 After writing a python script to download and display data on a 2d map (using matplotlib), I decided expand on the current project in COSC482 (Computer Graphics).
 Dan Weitman and I are working on display weather data in 3D using unity